AymanMahfuz27/principles-first-blog/2025-04-05-My First Experiment, Probing Layer Predictions in Transformers.md

-# My First Experiment: Probing Layer Predictions in Transformers

-In my last post, [An Intuition About Transformers](https://aymanmahfuz27.github.io/principles-first-blog/#), I shared a framework that helped me finally understand how language models like ChatGPT might "build up" intelligence.
+## From Intuition to Experiment: I Tried to Find the "Prediction Cascade" in a Real Transformer

-The key idea was that **prediction forces compression, compression forces abstraction, and abstraction leads to emergent understanding**.
+In my last post, I laid out my "aha!" moment with transformers: the idea that the simple act of next-word prediction, when applied at massive scale, forces a model to build a hierarchy of understanding.
+In short: **prediction forces compression, compression forces abstraction, and abstraction leads to understanding.**

-That framework felt intuitively right.
-But intuition alone isn’t enough — I wanted to see if I could **find any empirical hints** that this was actually happening inside real transformer models.

-So, I decided to run a small experiment.
-Nothing fancy — I was working off minimal compute (just Google Colab) — but I figured that **even a rough first pass would teach me something**.

----

-## The Experiment

-The setup was simple:

-- I took a small transformer model.
-- At each layer, I attached a tiny linear head to predict the next token directly from that layer’s hidden state.
-- Then I measured the prediction accuracy at each layer.

-The idea was that if my intuition was right:

-- Early layers, which are still working on low-level patterns, should do worse at next-token prediction.
-- Deeper layers, having built up richer semantic abstractions, should do better.

-**Simple hypothesis:**
-→ **Prediction accuracy should improve as we go deeper.**

----

-## The Results
+It’s a neat theory, but it’s just that—a theory.
+As a builder, I can't just leave an idea like that on the whiteboard.
+I had to see if I could find any evidence of it in the wild.
+So, I fired up a Google Colab notebook and ran my first-ever experiment to probe the guts of a real transformer.

+My hypothesis was simple.
+If the layers are building on each other, then the model's ability to predict the next token should get better as we go deeper.
+An early layer, which is only seeing low-level patterns, should be pretty bad at guessing the final output.
+A deeper layer, which has access to more abstract and compressed information, should be much better.

+**The simple hypothesis:** Prediction accuracy should climb with every layer.

+### The Experiment: A Quick and Dirty Probe

+The setup was about as simple as it gets.
+I took a small, off-the-shelf transformer and attached a tiny "probe" (a linear head) to the output of each layer.
+This probe's only job was to try and predict the next token based on the information available at its specific layer.
+Then, I ran some data through the model and measured how well each probe did.

+### The Results: A Confirmation and a Plot Twist

-Here’s the graph from the experiment:
+Here’s the graph of what I found:

 ![Prediction Accuracy vs. Layer Depth](./graph.png)

-At first glance, the results were encouraging:

-- **From Layer 0 to Layer 3**, prediction accuracy **increased very clearly**.
-- It looked like deeper layers were indeed doing a better job at next-token prediction.

-But then, something interesting happened:

-- **After around Layer 3, the improvement plateaued.**
-- Later layers didn’t keep getting significantly better — the curve flattened out.

----

-## Interpreting the Results

-The trend of increasing accuracy across the early layers aligns well with the initial hypothesis: as the model processes information, its internal representations become increasingly predictive of the next token.

-However, after around **Layer 3**, the improvement begins to taper off.
-Rather than continuing to climb, the prediction accuracy plateaus, suggesting a shift in the model's internal behavior.

-One possible interpretation is that the early layers focus on building **fundamental representations** — capturing local patterns, syntactic structures, and short-range dependencies that are directly useful for token prediction.
-Once these core abstractions are established — typically by the third layer — the marginal gains in direct prediction ability diminish.

-Deeper layers likely begin to specialize in **more complex, global tasks**: maintaining coherence over longer contexts, managing ambiguity, planning future generations, and encoding more abstract semantic information.
-These tasks may be less immediately useful for direct next-token prediction in a linear sense, but are crucial for higher-quality generation overall.

-Thus, while a simple linear probe can capture the growing predictive power in the early layers, it is likely insufficient to capture the richer, more distributed computations happening in the deeper layers.
-The plateau in accuracy is not necessarily a failure of deeper layers, but rather a reflection of **a transition in the model's priorities** — from local prediction to global organization.
----

-## Reflections
+At first, I was thrilled.
+The graph showed exactly what I hoped to see.
+From Layer 0 to Layer 3, the accuracy climbs steadily.
+It was a clear signal that the deeper layers were, in fact, building a more predictive representation of the world.
+My "prediction cascade" theory was looking good!

+But then, the plot twist.
+After Layer 3, the curve flattens out.
+The improvements in prediction accuracy screech to a halt.
+The deeper layers weren't getting any better at the simple, linear task of next-token prediction.

+### What's Going On Here?
+My Interpretation

+Did my theory fall apart after Layer 3?
+I don't think so.
+In fact, I think this plateau is even more interesting than a continuously climbing line.
+It suggests that the job of the layers *changes* as you go deeper.

+My new hypothesis is this:

+*   **The Early Layers (0-3) are the "Builders."** Their primary job is to take the raw token embeddings and build up the fundamental representations of language.
+They are forging the raw materials—capturing grammar, syntax, and short-range meaning.
+In this phase, every new layer directly contributes to a better, more predictive model of the text.

+*   **The Deeper Layers (4+) are the "Orchestrators."** Once the foundational representations are built, the model's job shifts.
+The deeper layers are no longer just building; they are organizing.
+Their task is more complex and global.
+They are managing long-range dependencies, resolving ambiguity, maintaining a coherent narrative, and planning what to say next.
+Their work is less about predicting the very next word in a simple, linear fashion and more about ensuring the entire symphony of the output hangs together.

+A simple linear probe is great at measuring the work of the Builders, but it's likely too simple to capture the sophisticated, non-linear work of the Orchestrators.
+The plateau doesn't mean the deeper layers are failing; it means they're playing a different, more advanced game.

+### Reflections: The Joy of a Messy Experiment

-This was my first time ever trying to bridge the gap between *an idea in my head* and *an experiment in the real world*.
-And it was a lot messier than I expected.
+This was my first time trying to bridge the gap between a blog post idea and a real-world experiment, and it was a fantastic, messy experience.
+My setup was far from perfect.
+I used a small model, I didn't fine-tune my probes extensively, and I was running on free Colab compute.

-- I didn’t fine-tune hyperparameters aggressively.
-- I only had access to limited compute (free Colab).
-- The probe was simple, training was fast and rough — it wasn’t a "careful" paper-quality experiment.

-Even though it’s not bulletproof, it **revealed a real signal**:
-the early layers of transformers seem to become progressively better at next-token prediction, until a transition point where deeper layers probably start specializing in more complex, global tasks.

-That feels like a small but real validation of the intuition I wrote about:
-**prediction → compression → abstraction → understanding**.

----
+But even with all those caveats, I found a real signal in the noise.
+The results gave me a small but tangible piece of evidence that supports and refines my initial intuition.
+And that feels incredible.

+It's a powerful reminder that you don't need a massive lab and a thousand GPUs to start testing your ideas.
+You just need a question, a bit of code, and the willingness to get your hands dirty.

-## What's Next
+### What's Next

-There’s so much more I could do:

-- Try larger models.
-- Use better probes.
-- Analyze multiple datasets.
-- Look at how the representations themselves evolve, not just prediction accuracy.
+This little experiment has opened up a dozen new questions for me.
+I want to try this on larger models, design more sophisticated probes, and analyze how the representations themselves evolve.

-But for now, I’m happy to share this first experiment.
-If you're curious about the code or want to dig into the results, you can check out the GitHub repo [here](https://github.com/AymanMahfuz27/layer-freezing-gpt-finetune/tree/main).
+For now, I'm excited to share this first step.
+If you're curious, you can find the (admittedly messy) code and results in the GitHub repo [here](https://github.com/AymanMahfuz27/layer-freezing-gpt-finetune/tree/main).

-Thanks for reading — and if you’re thinking of running your first experiment too, my advice is: **just start**.
-You’ll learn more from the messiness than from endless planning.
+If you're on the fence about running your own first experiment, take this as your sign.
+Just start.
+You'll learn more from the process than you can imagine.